 Mealycup sage is an annual plant that is easy to grow and produces showy flowers with spikes of silvery white and rich blue.

 It blooms in the midsummer to frost.
 It can grow to 1′ to 3′ feet, depending on soil moisture, fertility, and the species.

 Yarrow can be grown with little effort as it requires minimal maintenance.
 It is a perennial plant and is a common plant in the United States.
 It can withstand drought, heat, and cold.

 It’s preferred by many because of its ferny, dark green or gray-green, scented foliage.
 They bloom flat-topped clusters of flowers in shades of red, pink, yellow, or white.

 The flowers appear from late spring t early fall.
 Fern-leaf yarrow – Achillea filipendulina is ideal for drying as it’ll dry right in its container.

 Common Yarrow – Achillea millefolium dries less, but it’s also ideal for cuttings.
 Common Yarrow should be spaced properly as they can be invasive.

 Flowering Zinnia has been garden stalwarts for generations.
-They grow from seeds easily and can achieve a height of 6″ inches for the dwarf varieties, while the others can grow to 3′ feet.
+They grow from seeds easily and can achieve a height of 6″ inches for the dwarf varieties, while the other types of Zinnias can grow to 3′ feet.

 They are butterfly attractors because of the plenty of nectar in their flowers.

 The most common type of Zinnia is Zinnia Elegans.
 The narrow-leaf zinnia, scientifically known as Zinnia Angustifolia has been gaining popularity in recent years thanks to its low, sprawling habit.

 Snow-in-Summer blooms attractive combination of snow-white flowers and low-silver foliage that can stop passersby.

 It thrives well in well-dried soil and plenty of sunshine and can, therefore, be planted in a raised bed, wall, or rock garden.

 The Gaura plant blooms rosy or delicate pale pink flowers that resemble a flock of butterflies.
 Depending on the species, this plant can reach 3′ to 7′ feet.